 What You Can Expect from the Process

-At Vellore Woods Dentistry, we are committed to helping you understand our procedures and what you expect when you come in for dental bonding.
+At Vellore Woods Dentistry, we are committed to helping you understand our procedures and what you expect when you come in for dental bonding near you.
 During this procedure, the process is fairly straightforward:

 - You won’t need any anesthesia during the procedure unless you require a hole to be drilled beforehand.
 It will usually finish quickly and efficiently at our offices.